SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-4-recipients.md

 ## Review and update the Recipients list

 When you add selections, projects, contacts and import lists, the **Recipients** list is automatically updated.
-If you have checked the option **Update recipient list when sending**, the projects and selections will be checked before sending the mailing, in case contacts have been added, removed or edited.
+If you have checked the option **Update recipient list when sending**, the projects and selections are checked before sending the mailing, if contacts were added, removed or edited.

 In addition, you can click the **Update list** button below the **Recipients** list to update the list manually.
 You should do this if it's been a while since you added the recipients.
 Some of the contacts on the list may have changed their consent in the meantime.